conan-io/docs/reference/commands.rst

 	$ conan export [-h] [--path PATH] [--keep-source] user

-Copies the package recipe (conanfile.py and associated files) to your local cache, where it can be shared and reused in other projects.
+Copies the package recipe (conanfile.py and associated files) to your local cache.
+From the local cache it can be shared and reused in other projects.
-From the local cache, it can be uploaded to a remote with the ``upload`` command.
+Also, from the local cache, it can be uploaded to any remote with the "upload" command.

 .. code-block:: bash